 My recent academic work has mainly centered around two book projects.
-My first book was published in 2013 with the title Mission Station Christianity: Norwegian Missionaries in Colonial Natal and Zululand, Southern Africa 1850-1890.
+My first book examined the intersection of Christianity and colonialism and is titled Mission Station Christianity: Norwegian Missionaries in Colonial Natal and Zululand, Southern Africa 1850-1890 (Brill, 2013).
 My second project asks how the transnational first-wave women's movement changed Christianity, and I focus particularly on a case study of the so-called "mission feminists" in early-twentieth-century Norway.
 I argue that these (usually conservative) Protestant mission women made surprising gains in gender equality within Christian circles by using new Christian ways of speaking, listening, reading, and writing.
 It has the provisional working title "Women and Words in Christianity."

-2006 PhD Social Anthropology, School of Oriental and African Studies (SOAS), University of London
+2006 PhD Social Anthropology, SOAS University of London

 2002 MSc Political Economy of Violence, Conflict and Development, SOAS University of London

 2001 BA(Hons) International Development Studies, University of East Anglia